 - Respiratory - Coughing, sneezing, and wheezing and other respiratory issues including discharge from the nose or eyes.

 - Gastrointestinal - The third manifestation involves the digestive system and can result in vomiting, flatulence, and/or diarrhea.

-These different reactions are caused by different types of allergins; parasites that live in or on the cat's body, allergins that cause a reaction upon contact, allergins that are ingested, and allergens that are inhaled.
+These different reactions are caused by different types of allergen; parasites that live in or on the cat's body, allergen that cause a reaction upon contact, allergen that are ingested, and allergens that are inhaled.